symfony/symfony-docs/configuration/override_dir_structure.rst

 In this case you have changed the location of the cache directory to ``var/{environment}/cache/``.

+This can also be achieved using a predefined environment variable named ``APP_CACHE_DIR``.
+Its value must be the full path of the cache folder.

 .. caution::

     You should keep the cache directory different for each environment,